Crab Roe Xiaolongbao

 A pleated dumpling the size of a walnut, translucent skin showing an orange tinge through the pork from the crab roe inside.
 You bite a corner first, sip the hot soup that pools in the spoon, then eat the rest with black vinegar and ginger threads.
 The roe gives a brackish, faintly metallic sweetness.
 If the soup runs as you lift the dumpling, the skin tore — eat fast, lose nothing.

 The 'soup' is solid pork-skin aspic, diced cold into the filling — it melts into broth only when steamed.
 Skin-to-meat ratio is roughly 1:2 by weight; less and the dumpling is dry, more and it's gluey.
 The dough is unleavened hot-water dough — leavened skins absorb the soup and ruin everything.
-Eighteen pleats is the Nanxiang standard, but the count is showmanship; what matters is that the top seal doesn't leak when steam pressure peaks.
+Fourteen pleats was the original Nanxiang standard (modern shops commonly run 18-22), but the count is showmanship; what matters is that the top seal doesn't leak when steam pressure peaks.

 On the Palate